internetofwater/HubKit/README.md

 ![image](https://user-images.githubusercontent.com/44071350/160647694-85f85f9b-7c0c-44c4-bc1a-990ed5d04d37.png)

-The block "Load Configuration File" is for cases where you have already configured a CCSV file, and would like to use a similar configuration for a new CSV file.
+The block "Load Configuration File" is for cases where you have already configured a CSV file, and would like to use a similar configuration for a new CSV file.
 To start from scratch, begin with the "Settings" block.
 You may choose either "Choose from File" to upload a CSV file from your computer, or "Choose from Web" to provide a URL.
 To try it out, you can use the sample data URL: https://raw.githubusercontent.com/internetofwater/HubKit/main/examples/data/example.csv

 Click "Upload", then scroll down to "Select your data sheet source", and use the dropdown menus to select the csv, and then the columns to each of the required fields for name (which is the identifier for the station/location), description (which can be the same column, but can be a different column with a more detailed description), and latitude and longitude.
 <img width="998" alt="image" src="https://user-images.githubusercontent.com/44071350/160880988-fb2d6eec-1410-4751-aa99-9bc2c0a412ef.png">